sangmlee76/reading-notes/Code-201/class-02.md

 ```

 ### Assignment operators (extra)
-Assignment operators are used to change/update variables (they are **different** from Arithmetic operators from Read 07 notes).
+Assignment operators are used to change/update variables (they are **different** from Arithmetic operators).
 - `=` : x = y
 - `+=` : x = x + y
 - `-=` : x = x - y